0smnkck/youtube-conventer/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.
+The project is for personal use only.
+I do not accept any responsibility whatsoever.
+No legal liability can be accepted.